sfuku7/googletest_android_ndk-build/README.md

-googletest with Android NDK
+googletest with Android NDK and gcov
 ============================

+This project shows below topics

-This repository provides the way how to build googletest for Android with Android NDK.
+1. How to build googletest with Android NDK
+2. How to get code coverage with gcov on Android.

 googletest is Google's unit test framework for C++.